songmayphan/Making-my-Website/README.md

 Jun 14, 2018 8:15am - 9am
 Day 2: Learn more about attributes
-log:       Created a second page with the back to home button
+log: Created a second page with the back to home button Inserted an audio file of my favorite song, Breezeblocks